byrd-laif/soilMakers/lifeStylesForChange/fermentedSkinCareOralTonic.md

 ### *Conservation as a consequence of production.* [Pro-biotic Eco-enzyme](./waterAlchemy.md) plant based essences are high quality nourishing and gently therapeutic skin care treatments that produce results, *soul food* for the micro-biome, skin care and earth care excellence.

-#### *Refinement of the ancestral senses; soil to soul, connecting with things that make living possible, created by harnessing the trans-formative power of fermentation to illuminate the beauty within.
+#### *Refinement of the ancestral senses; from the physical body through to the earth body, connecting with things that make living possible, created by harnessing the trans-formative power of fermentation to illuminate the beauty within, soil to soul.

 ***Radical self care that biologically re-connects.** A way to heal and support the physical body that transfers through too nature, the earth body.
 Remarkably enough the Skin, the rivers and all that come in contact, the birds ... the earth soil, find natural healing benefits from using pro-biotic fermented essences.*

 ***A pro-biotic rich super food for the micro-biome of the whole body, soil to soul.***

 Its remarkable ability to increase the nutrient value of food has led to vast in-depth and broader studies of fermentation.
-Home fermenting enables one to re-discover and understand the multiple benefits of this archaic ***goddess technology.***
+Home fermenting enables one to re-discover and understand the multiple benefits of this living archaic ***goddess technology.***

 #### *Since ancient times, Women have explored the skillful ways of beauty through nature.*